 CC Blueprint-2If your current facilities, debt service, or the need to update or replace major operating systems limit your ministry's potential, a capital funding initiative could be a great solution.
+We have created a Blueprint for a Successful Capital Funding Initiative to guide you through the process of ensuring you are ready.

 A capital campaign is a massive undertaking.
 It goes far beyond a simple fundraiser.
 It is a profound spiritual journey.
 It challenges those who call your church home to trust God deeply and respond courageously.
 It requires radical generosity.